FabEdge/fabedge/docs/FAQ.md

           --chart fabedge/fabedge
   ```

-If you [install FabEdge manually](https://github.com/FabEdge/fabedge/blob/main/docs/manually-install.md), take the following values.yaml as an example:
+If you choose to [install FabEdge manually](https://github.com/FabEdge/fabedge/blob/main/docs/manually-install.md), you may take the following values.yaml as an example:

 ```yaml
 cluster: